-steps in this direction.
-The Commission Communication "i2010: Digital Libraries"55 emphasised the political objective of making Europe's cultural heritage and scientific records accessible to all, while at the same time bringing out its full cultural and economic potential.
-Various initiatives have followed up this objective leading towards Europeana: the European Digital Library, as a multilingual common access point to Europe's distributed cultural heritage.
-Europeana was launched in November 2008 and allows internet users to search and get direct access to digitised books, maps, paintings, newspapers, film fragments and photographs from Europe's cultural institutions.
+common access point to Europe's distributed cultural heritage.73 Europeana74 was effectively launched in November 2008 and allows Internet users to search and gain direct access to digitised books, maps, paintings, newspapers, film fragments and photographs from Europe's cultural institutions.
 About 7 million digitised objects are currently available and the number is expected to rise to 10 million in the course of 2010.
-The newly set up Reflection Group on Digitisation is also expected to come up with new recommendations on how best to speed up the digitisation, online accessibility and preservation of cultural works across Europe, examining various ongoing initiatives involving both public and private partners (notably the Google Books project) and the related complex copyright issues.
+While these numbers are impressive, there are many unresolved issues too.
+Some of these relate to the overall model chosen by Europeana and the sustainability of its financing, others concern copyright.75 A sign of the persistent problems is the recent setting up of a Reflection Group on Digitisation,76 which is expected to come up with new recommendations on how best to speed up the digitisation, online accessibility and preservation of cultural works across Europe, examining various ongoing initiatives involving both public and private partners (notably the Google Books project) and the related complex copyright issues.

-As for looking into the future, it should be acknowledged that once established, digital capacity is exploited in all sorts of ways, including many that are unexpected.
+As for looking into the future in the context of access to content, it should be acknowledged that once established, digital capacity is exploited in all sorts of ways, including many that are unexpected.
 Today's huge expansion of digital creativity, often on a private, personal and non-commercial basis, may have little economic impact, but has a huge social and cultural impact.
-The EU should ensure that its future actions support and do not restrict this development.
-59 It should carefully observe the evolving processes and sometimes subscribe to the principle of "do no harm" rather than adopt legislation that may prove detrimental to creativity.
+The EU should ensure that its future actions support and do not restrict this development.77 It should carefully observe the evolving processes and sometimes subscribe to the principle of "do no harm" rather than adopt legislation that may prove detrimental to creativity.
+The adoption of "graduated response"78 regulation in a number of Member States79 and the general trend towards stronger copyright enforcement (exemplified on the international scene recently with the negotiations on the Anti-counterfeiting